Pembrolizumab (Keytruda)

 Advanced stomach cancer

-In a clinical trial, 264 patients with a gastric or gastroesophageal junction adenocarcinoma that had spread to nearby lymph nodes or other parts of the body, could not be removed by surgery and tested positive for the HER2 molecule were treated with Keytruda plus trastuzumab (e.g., Herceptin) and chemotherapy (cisplatin and fluorouracil or oxaliplatin and capecitabine), or trastuzumab and chemotherapy alone.
+In a clinical trial, 698 patients with previously untreated gastric or gastroesophageal junction adenocarcinoma that was either locally advanced or had spread to other parts of the body AND tested positive for the HER2 molecule were treated with either:

 Results after treatment with Keytruda + Trastuzumab + chemotherapy vs. Trastuzumab + chemotherapy alone (diagram)